MF 090 : Dan Raaf’s Road to Redemption and a Pivot to Entrepreneurship

 The best email intro:

 It was an early Saturday morning, I was barely awake but like a creature of habit, I checked my phone to see what new messages and emails I had (I know, I know, I’m working on not looking at my phone first thing in the morning but Pavlovian reactions are hard to break).
-Lo and behold, I have an email sent late Friday night from Leonard Kim (Moving Forward 077).
-Now Leonard has a way of sending emails w/ headlines that immediately pull you away from all the other chatter and noise.
-When Leonard sends you an email (and I hope you get to experience that one day), you’ll find it’s as if it’s calling out to you, saying “hey you, open me first, you know you wanna!”
+Lo and behold, I have an email sent late Friday night from Leonard Kim.
+Leonard has a way of sending emails w/ headlines that immediately pull you away from all the other chatter and noise.
+It’s as if it’s calling out to you, saying “hey you, open me first, you know you wanna!”
 The headline of this particular email was “Bank robber wants to go on your podcast.”
 Don’t believe me?
 Here’s a screenshot straight from my inbox:

 So naturally my first thought, reading this at 6:30 am on a Saturday, was “this must be a joke.”
 While Leonard does have a sense of humor, he’s not really a prankster.
 He’s just honest and straightforward.
 So I read the email and to my surprise, it was just as the headline said and as you’ll learn on today’s episode, Dan Raaf is a reformed bank robber who served time in prison for robbing three banks.